Matei-Iordache/Roweb-repo/README.md

 3. Different books (ex.: Introduction to algorithms 3rd edition)
 ```
 ### Personal Traits
-1.Ability to work as an individual as well as in group.
+1. Ability to work as an individual as well as in group.
-2.A big passion for videogames and videogame culture.
+2. A big passion for videogames and videogame culture.
-3.Highly motivated and eager to learn new things.
+3. Highly motivated and eager to learn new things.

 ## The script for the devops challenge
 Here is the [script](https://github.com/Matei-Iordache/Roweb-repo/blob/master/script.sh) that checks if a local repository is synchronized with it's remote repository.